 Listening to music has been shown to and anxiety, so experiment with different styles that you like: classical, uptempo, slow acoustic, or gospel, to find what relaxes you the quickest.

 6. Call a Lifeline

-Your work stress will be minimized and the talk should help relax your mind.
-You might even enjoy hearing about the crazy thing that happened to them, or find yourself recounting a funny story from the past.
+Your work stress will be minimized, and the talk should help relax your mind.
+You might even enjoy hearing about the crazy thing that happened to them or recount a funny story from the past.

 7. Gym Quickie

 People immediately classify exercise as a weight management tool (which it can be), but it should not be overlooked as a stress management tool as well – and a very effective one at that!

 According to the Mayo Clinic, exercise has been shown to decrease stress in several ways: from increasing self-confidence to bumping the feel-good neurotransmitters, known as endorphins.

 “Scientists have found that regular participation in aerobic exercise has been shown to decrease overall levels of tension, elevate and stabilize mood, improve sleep, and improve self-esteem.
 Even five minutes of aerobic exercise can stimulate anti-anxiety effects.” – Anxiety and Depression Association of America

 Join a class at a studio, or find a YouTube video at home to follow.
 You can also try any bodyweight workouts.